-Solar and wind energy are two of the most sustainable and environmentally friendly sources of energy, and they are intrinsically linked.
+Solar and wind energy for home are two of the most sustainable and environmentally friendly sources of energy, and they are intrinsically linked.
 Interestingly, wind energy actually wouldn’t exist if it weren’t for solar energy.
 Wind exists due to the sun unevenly heating the surface of the Earth.
 As hot air rises, cooler air moves in to fill the void.
 So it makes sense that, as long as the sun continues to shine, the wind will continue to blow.

 Inspire is a renewable energy company and we’re passionate about using wind energy because it’s everywhere, and new wind farms are being built all the time.
-All our Inspire members are helping to displace more non-renewable energy sources with clean energy from wind farms and other sources of 100% clean and renewable energy– if you’d like to be a part of the change, click here!
+All our Inspire members are helping to displace more non-renewable energy sources with clean energy from wind farms and other sources of 100% clean and renewable energy – learn how to switch to renewable energy today!

 What are some of the pros of wind energy?

 So, what are wind energy pros and cons?
 Let’s start with the pros.
 Not only is wind energy better for the environment, but it’s also safer, cheaper, and saves billions of gallons of water every single year.
 Here’s why we love the benefits of wind energy1: